-Winter.
-Glad that’s over.
-Now it’s all about warmer weather, greener trees, lighter clothes and longer days.
-It also means changes in your home’s energy use and potentially higher bills.
+Winter is finally behind us.
+Now it’s all about warmer weather, greener trees, lighter clothes, and longer days.
+It also means making changes to your home’s energy use, which could affect your energy bills.

-While we’re happy to help employees save money on their commute with commuter benefits, we’d also like to share these ideas and tips, to lower bills and conserve energy at home.
+We’re here to help you save money so we’d like to share some tips in how you can lower your bills and conserve energy at home.

 If you have central air conditioning, getting a professional tune-up helps ensure it runs efficiently all season long, prevent minor problems from becoming costlier breakdowns down the road, and improve your overall indoor comfort.

-45% of a home’s energy goes to heating and cooling with a lot of it going to unused spaces and when the home is unoccupied.
-Programmable smart thermostats can help cut some of those costs but more importantly, keeping it set a little warmer than usual, even warmer when you’re away, and making good use of ceiling fans, can help you save even more.
+Forty-five percent of the energy in your home goes to heating and cooling.
+A lot of it is going to unused spaces especially when your home is unoccupied.
+Programmable smart thermostats can help cut some of those costs.
+They allow you to set the temperature when you’re away and even schedule when it can be turned on and off during certain points of the day.
+Using ceiling fans can also help you save.

-Good insulation helps keep warm air in during the winter months and cold air in during the summer, which means less work for your heating and a/c.
-Attics, ceiling, air ducts and basements should be fully insulated and inspected every year, or after any major home repairs or remodeling projects.
+Good insulation helps keep warm air in during the winter months and cold air in during the summer months.
+This creates less work for your heating and A/C units.
+Attics, ceiling, air ducts, and basements should be fully insulated and inspected every year, or after any major home repairs or remodeling projects.

-Planting trees around your home can provide shade during the summer, and when the leaves fall during the winter, allow the sun to provide warmth.
-You can cut your air conditioning costs by 35% and adding a tree, of course, is great for the environment.
+Planting trees around your home can provide shade during the summer.
+When the leaves fall during the winter, the sun will provide warmth to your outdoor space and home.
+This will allow you to cut your air conditioning costs by 35%.
+Plus, adding a tree is great for the environment.